 The public lands administered by the Grand Canyon-Parashant National Monument contain cultural resources that are important to our understanding of both recorded history and prehistory - the time before written history.
 These resources represent a priceless heritage, which should be protected for future generations.

 The human legacy of the Arizona Strip is found in the archaeological and historical sites which remain.
-And yet, historic and prehistoric sites on the monument are largely unknown because only five percent of the monument has ever been surveyed.
+And yet, historic and prehistoric sites on the monument are largely unknown because less than ten percent of the monument has ever been surveyed.
 In many areas, visitors cannot take a step without finding some indication of past human life.

 The monument has a history that begins more than 13,000 years ago with prehistoric Native Americans called the PaleoIndians.
 Remnants of the once-extensive Archaic, Puebloan (Anasazi) and Southern Paiute cultures are found on the monument.
 Mining activities, timber cutting and settlement by farmers and ranchers began by the 1870's.
 Today, ranching operations have survived the march of time.